 To protect our clients and our staff, our office is closed at this time, and we have suspended most in-person intakes and programs.
 As our staff works from home, we are continuing to reach out to, and support, the immigrant community in whatever ways we can.

 Here are some examples of what we are doing currently.
-We are sending regular email updates about our services and available resources:
+Sign up for regular email updates using the form to the right.

-- The IOSC continues to work on Census 2020.
-We are communicating with the East African, Nepali, refugee, asylum-seeking, and undocumented communities.
-Through social media engagement and virtual outreach to community members, we are doing our part to ensure that everyone is counted!
+- The IOSC communicated with the East African, Nepali, refugee, asylum-seeking, and undocumented communities about the importance of Census 2020, and informed them about how to respond.
+Through social media engagement and virtual outreach to community members, we did our part to ensure that the immigrant community was counted.

-- We have begun our inaugural cohort for our Mentorship and Cultural Exchange Program and are continuing to recruit for future cohorts.
+- We have completed our inaugural cohort for our Mentorship and Cultural Exchange Program and are continuing to recruit for future cohorts.

 Most importantly, know that the IOSC is here!
 Email us or call the office and leave a message – we will receive it almost immediately.
 We can do virtual meetings with clients and can continue to help those in need.